DomiKamu/OhmerPrems/docs/modules/6OP-DX/Manual.md

 :warning: **The following procedure is applicable to _6OP-DX_ module only (_6OP-DX Kompakt_ module doesn't embed DX7 potentiometers!)**

+To quickly assign a DX7 parameter as "target" of modulation:

 - Place the mouse cursor over the DX7 parameter (potentiometer) you'll want to become as modulated (target).
 - Press the mod. (modifier) key - by default: **Tab** key, and hold it.
 - Touch the potentiometer (left-mouse click).

 By doing this action, the **Modulation Matrix** screen is automatically opened.
-The lastest displayed modulation doesn't have modulation source, is set by default as ABSOLUTE, not inverted, 100% amount, but the DX7 potentiometer you have choosen is the target.
+A new modulation slot was added at the bottom of the display, the DX7 parameter you've choosen is defined as target.
+However, you'll must set the modulation source, the modulation amount (via its fader), the behavior of the modulation (by default ABSOLUTE, can be RELATIVE, or temporary DISABLED), and the inverted checkbox state.

-Please remember the button-based DX7 parameters, also **BREAKPOINT**, **L. CURVE** and **R. CURVE** potentiometers (any operator), and the **OUTPUT LEVEL** (master) potentiometer can't be selected as modulation target.
+Please remember all button-based DX7 parameters, **BREAKPOINT**, **L. CURVE** and **R. CURVE** potentiometers (any operator), and the **OUTPUT LEVEL** (master) potentiometer, cannot be selected as modulation target.